HarvardForest/summer2015/README.md

 4. Switch to the appropriate branch using the terminal command:
 `git checkout lvpredprey`

-5. Open and execute the script "RunMe.R"
+5. Open and run the script "install.R" to download the required dependencies and launch the app locally

+(If "install.R" has already ran on your machine, use the "runMe.R" script to launch the app without reinstalling the dependencies)